decentralized-identity/keri/docs/Q-and-A.md

 {TBW prio 2}
 ## Could a KEL or KERL be pruned or charded?
 {TBW prio 2}
 ## How to bootstrap KERI on the internet?
-Is it like fax machine; the more there are the more effective it is?
+Is it like fax machine; the more KELs, there are the more effective it is?
 {TBW prio 1}
 ## Why does KERI demand signing and digesting the full over-the-wire serialization of a message?
 The discussion of `KERI`s approach to *serializing messages and signing and digesting the full over-the-wire serialization* is inconvenient for implementers.
 The motivation for this approach I am calling Zero Message Malleability as a property of `KERI`.